BhattSoham/RISCV-HDP/week2/task5/README.md

 **3. ALU**

-For the assembly program for the ALU by RSC-V Disassembler, let us assume the clock cycles to see the CPU performance below.
+For the assembly program for the ALU by the RISC-V Disassembler, let us assume the clock cycles to see the CPU performance below.
 ```
 addi	sp,sp,-32 -> 2 cycles
 sd	ra,24(sp)  -> 3 cycles